DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-mentor.md

 ---
-title: "What to expect from your teacher training mentor"
+title: "What to expect from your school-based mentor"
 layout: "article"
 page_header:
-    title: "What to expect from your teacher training mentor"
+    title: "What to expect from your school-based mentor"
     description: "Find out what to expect from your school-based mentor, how they’ll assess you and where else you can get support."
 side_navigation:
     title: Prepare for training